 This is just a snapshot of what’s possible in a digital acquisition program.
 While it’s easy to feel overwhelmed by all the options, I recommend viewing this abundance in a positive light.
 Marketers have a variety of tools at your disposal, all of which can be artfully leveraged to meet your acquisition objectives!
 Once you’ve done your customer research, know how many customers you want to get and what you’re willing to pay for them, you’re ready to start making a plan.

-Jenna Watson is the VP Digital Media at DAC Group and is based out of the Chicago office.
-To learn more about how digital strategy can help drive your business objectives, please get in touch!
+Jenna Watson is the VP Digital Media at DAC and is based out of the Chicago office.
+To learn more about how digital strategy can help drive your business objectives, contact DAC today!